diningphil/feedforward-neural-network/README.md

 An implementation of a Neural Network simulator based on the theory of the book Rumelhart, McClelland et al 1986 - Parallel Distributed Processing.
 ### Authors: diningphil and korialis

-## TL:DR
-- Octave impl. is the most updated.
-- Matlab impl. will be updated soon.
-- C++ is buggy and need to be fixed

 ## What to expect
 The implementation is vectorized (a non-vectorized version exists in Octave folder, and strictly follows the results in the book).
 Notice that this implementation is based on the batch method of learning.